SwipedOn Visitor Management Sytem

 7. Be mindful and keep the space minimal

 Most importantly, keep the space minimal.
 Too much stuff everywhere can also reflect negatively on your brand.
-Remember less is more, make it simple but significant.
+Remember less is more so make it simple but significant.
 Your guest just needs to feel calm and welcomed, not totally bombarded.
 Don’t overcomplicate with too many plants, it doesn’t need to be a jungle, and you don’t need to buy the whole bookstore, just three or four good books for the coffee table will suffice.
+If you'd like more info about styling your reception area, this blog article by Spacestor is a great read.
 Good luck!

-SwipedOn provides completely customisable visitor management systems for various industries, including the transportation and logistics sector.
-This provides you with unlimited visitor registration, ID badge printing, digital agreements, evacuation management, instant notifications and even an employee in-out board.
-It is everything you need from a visitor management app.
-Learn more about it.
-Let's talk.
+SwipedOn provides completely customizable workpalce management systems for various industries, including the transportation and logistics sector.
+This provides you with unlimited visitor registration, ID badge printing, digital agreements, evacuation management, resource booking, instant notifications, and even an employee in-out board.
+It is everything you need from a workplace management app.

 More from the blog